Meena Jutla: Critical response

 Media news website Entertainment Daily published an article in January 2022 after Sandhu confirmed her exit from the soap, pleading for the soap to keep Meena onscreen.
 They felt that Meena had excelled in comparison to Emmerdale's villains prior to her, writing that she could kill Lachlan White (Thomas Atkinson) "while painting her nails".
 They appreciated her culling nature and especially liked that she did not mess around when she wanted to kill someone.
 They also that felt that Emmerdale had "deadwood" in the cast and that having Meena kill them would be ideal for story progression.
 Following her exit scenes, Metro's Laura Denby wrote that across her tenure, Meena had achieved supervillain status.
 Denby added that due to her huge impact on the series, she had gone down as one of the best soap villains ever.
-Digital Spy's Kilkelly chose to wrote a piece analysing her time on the soap, in which he detailed what he thought worked and what did not.
+Digital Spy's Kilkelly chose to write a piece analysing her time on the soap, in which he detailed what he thought worked and what did not.
 Kilkelly's strengths included liking that Meena is a camp femme fatale, which he felt was uncommon for soap villains.
 He noted that Meena's plot had added a sense of momentum for viewers when the other soaps were experiencing a dry spell caused by their "filler plots".
 Kilkelly also appreciated that Emmerdale had allowed for Sandhu to become a "breakout star", as he felt that the soap often prioritised the Dingle family.
 He wrote: "With ratings at their highest whenever Meena took centre stage over the past few months, it showed that not every story needs to be dominated by a Dingle."
 However, Kilkelly believed that Emmerdale should have known when to rest her story.
 He felt that Meena being brought onscreen at times was unnecessary and was caused by the "bosses clearly loving having Meena on screen" and opined that her not being shown for periods of time would add to the momentum of her story.
 He also thought that producers should have kept more details of Meena's murders out of spoiler articles so that viewers could have been more shocked about the scenes and wished that she had killed a big name such as Kim Tate (Claire King) or Cain Dingle (Jeff Hordley) for "a jaw-dropping moment".
 Kilkelly concluded his piece by admitting his hopes for Meena to return to the soap in future, when viewers least expect it.